 Mr. Scarano began his career in telecom at AT&T in 1989.
 He has held elected office as Town Councilman for four terms in Orange County New York.
 He holds a Bachelor of Science degree in Business Administration and Computer Science from State University of New York at Albany.

-He was appointed to the Board on 1 January 2012 and will be seeking re-election to the Board at the forthcoming Annual General Meeting.
+He was appointed to the Board on 1 January 2012 and was re-elected on 26 April 2012.